 Here's our quick guide to conference for newbies

-We always run a short 'Welcome to new people' session at conference, so look out for it in the programme (it's normally run just before the main programme starts).
+We always run a short 'Welcome to new people' session at conference, so look out for it in the programme.
 If you are not able to make the session there will also be a 'welcome zone'.
 This will have reading materials and will be staffed by friendly volunteers who'll come, say hello, answer your questions and help you feel at ease.

 Conference has 4 main elements: